ihhub/penguinV/API_description.md

 - ***Point*** - structure what represents a mathematical point in 2D space [x, y].
 - ***Value*** - template structure used in BlobInfo structure to contain information about one found blob parameter.

+**Function_Pool**
+Contains basic functions for image processing for any CPU with multithreading support.

 **Image_Function**
 Contains all basic functions for image processing for any CPU.

 **Image_Function_Sse**
 Contains basic functions for image processing for CPUs with ***SSE 2*** support.

 **Image_Function_Avx**
 Contains basic functions for image processing for CPUs with ***AVX 2.0*** support.

 **Template_Image**
 Includes only one template class ***ImageTemplate*** what is the main class for image buffer classes.

 **Thread_Pool**
 Contains classes for multithreading using thread pool: